Trump budget officials urge House Republicans to concede in DHS standoff

 The speaker told CNN on Monday that legislation has “some problematic language because it was haphazardly drafted,” indicating House Republicans want technical changes to the package.

-Resolving the 73-day shutdown – already the longest in history – has proved a steep task for Johnson, and the issue has further divided his already fractious House GOP.
+Resolving the 74-day shutdown – already the longest in history – has proved a steep task for Johnson, and the issue has further divided his already fractious House GOP.

 Johnson previously indicated that he would not take up the partial DHS funding bill until House Republicans take a separate vote teeing up that complicated process, known as budget reconciliation, which is expected to take weeks.

-The memo from the budget office, which Punchbowl News first reported, comes as the delay in funding has raised concerns with some of the GOP’s national security hawks, who worry that the Department of Homeland Security will out of money within days.
-(The White House had temporarily paid some key staff, including the Transportation Security Administration, using a rainy day fund, but that is almost dry.)
+The memo from the budget office, which Punchbowl News first reported, comes as the delay in funding has raised concerns with some of the GOP’s national security hawks, who worry that the Department of Homeland Security will run out of money within days.

 Those Republicans have warned that the House needs to act on the Senate-passed bill as soon as possible – and certainly before the chamber leaves next week for recess.

+However, that fund is now close to exhausted, with less than $1.4 billion remaining as of April 19, according to the White House budget office.
+Last week, DHS Secretary Markwayne Mullin warned on “Fox & Friends” that the money to pay workers would run out by early May.

+Law enforcement workers at DHS, including those in immigration enforcement and border patrol, are also being paid through Republicans’ “big, beautiful bill,” which separately provided tens of millions of dollars for their operations.
+It’s unclear whether they would also stop being paid next month.

-But even if Johnson were to bring the bill to the floor, it could still face steep odds.
+But even if Johnson were to bring the partial DHS funding bill to the floor, it could still face steep odds.

 A senior House Republican told CNN on Tuesday that the votes simply don’t exist to partly end the DHS shutdown this week without having money “in hand” for federal immigration enforcement.